qjw2bqn/JS3DEngine/documentation/doc.md

 # Documentation
 ## Vector3
 engine.Vector3(x,y,z): {three:THREE.Vector3(),cannon:CANNON.Vec3()}
-x: Number, if not put in will default to 0
+x: Number, if not set, defaults to 0
-y: Number, if not put in will default to 0
+y: Number, if not set, defaults to 0
-z: Number, if not put in will default to 0
+z: Number, if not set, defaults to 0
 ## Box Body
 engine.BoxBody(geometry,material,mass,position): {mesh:THREE.Mesh,physicsBody:CANNON.Body}
 geometry:THREE.BoxGeometry or THREE.BoxBufferGeometry
 material: THREE material
 mass: Number, if not put in will default to 0
-position: engine.Vector3, if not put in, will default to a blank engine.Vector3
+position: engine.Vector3, if not set, defaults to a blank engine.Vector3
 ## Sphere Body
 engine.SphereBody(geometry,material,mass,position): {mesh:THREE.Mesh,physicsBody:CANNON.Body}
 geometry: THREE.SphereGeometry or THREE.SphereBufferGeometry
 material: THREE material
-mass: Number, if not put in will default to 0
+mass: Number, if not set, defaults to 0
-position: engine.Vector3, if not put in, will default to a blank engine.Vector3
+position: engine.Vector3, if not set, defaults to a blank engine.Vector3
 ## Character Controller
 engine.CharacterController(character,camera, moveSpeed): this
 charachter: engine.Character